mlibrary/chipmunk/PRINCIPLES.md

 mapping is highly configurable, and this feature is available to be applied to every collection, in a consistent, documented way.

-### Policy-based commitment to migration strategies {#DigitalPreservationPrinciples-Policy-basedcommitmenttomigrationstrategies}
+### Policy-based commitment to migration strategies

-*The repository has documented policies on supported file types and preservation commitments, but does not implement support for migrations within the scope of the system, so that effort isn\'t spent on automating tasks that will be done rarely (if ever).*
+*The repository has documented policies on supported file types and preservation commitments, but does not implement support for migrations within the scope of the system, so that effort isn't spent on automating tasks that will be done rarely (if ever).*

 -   Deep Blue Docs, Deep Blue Data, Fulcrum: Policies describe the level